openstack/cinder-specs/specs/juno/volume-replication.rst

 features such as high-availability and disaster recovery of applications running on top of OpenStack clouds.
-This blueprint is an attempt to add initial support for volume replication in Cinder, and is considered a first take, and will include support for:
+This blueprint is an attempt to add initial support for volume replication in Cinder, and is considered a first take which will include support for:
 * Replicate volumes (primary to secondary approach)
 * Promote a secondary to primary (and stop replication)
+* Re-enable replication
-* Synchronize replication with direction
+* Test that replication is running properly

-This would further be enhanced in the future.
+It is important to note that this is a first pass at volume replication.
+The process of implementing replication for drivers has uncovered a number of challenges that will be addressed in a future revision of replication that will address the ability to have different replication types and the ability to replicate across multiple backends.

-While this blueprint focuses on volume replication, a related blueprint focuses on consistency groups, and replication would be extended to support it.
+While this blueprint focuses on volume replication, a related blueprint focuses on consistency groups, and replication will be extended to support it.

 Problem description